CatFreed/kubos-core/docs/contribution-process.md

 			New master changes
 		<<<kubostech

-- Edit the files to resolve the conflicts.
+Edit the files to resolve the conflicts.
+Push the resolved changed to your remote repo

 	$ git add {fixed files}
 	$ git commit